Gültekin Uysal

-Gultekin Uysal (born 1976 in İscehisar, Afyonkarahisar Province, Turkey) is a Turkish politician and businessman who has been the chairman of the Democratic Party (DP), since May 2012.
+Gultekin Uysal (born 1976) is a Turkish politician and businessman who has been the chairman of the Democrat Party (DP), since May 2012.
 In 2018 election he was elected on the İYİ Party list but then he rejoined his party.

 Biography

 Gültekin Uysal was born in 1976 in İscehisar, Afyonkarahisar Province, Turkey.
-He graduated Department of Political Science and Public Administration from Bilkent University.
+He graduated from Department of Political Science and Public Administration at Bilkent University.